fhvilshoj/dm20_exercises/README.md

 Additional material for the course can be found on Black Board.

 ## Structure of the repository
 Every week, there will be a Jupyter Notebook with exercises.
-These can be found in the [exercises directory](./exercises).
+The notebooks can be found in the [exercises directory](./exercises).

 The [utilities directory](./utilities) includes the data that we will be